Electrical Association for Women: Projects

 In the 1950s and 60s, they produced series of tea towels, pinnies and dusters to inform women about electrical safety.

 The British EAW organisation was wound up in 1986.

 Membership

 Its first director was Caroline Haslett, and its first patron was Lady Astor.
 Members included Laura Annie Willson, Margaret Moir, Lady Katharine Parsons, Lady Eleanor Shelley-Rolls, Annette Ashberry and Margaret Partridge.
 Many were women who had worked in industry in World War I and continued their interest in peacetime.
 Mrs Pender Chalmers was a Vice-Chairman for some time.

-Branches were established in Glasgow, Birmingham and Manchester.
+Branches were established in Glasgow and Birmingham in 1925.
+In 1926 the Manchester and Cheltenham branches were founded followed by South Wales and Monmouthshire and the North East Coast branches in 1927.
+1928 saw branches formed in Ashford; Leeds and West Riding; North Wales; Rugby and Hampshire.
+Branches were formed in Swansea; Mid-Gloucestershire; North Staffordshire; Bristol; East Devon; Hartlepool; Edinburgh and Plymouth in 1929, followed in 1930 by branches in Bradford and Torquay.
+There were 100 EAW branches by 1949, with a national membership of 10,000.
+By 1960 there were 202, and 262 in 1971.